 Figure.
 Five Social Determinants of Health

 The DAISY Foundation is eager to support the delivery of patient- and family-centered care of disadvantaged populations by funding nursing research and evidence-based practice (EBP) projects designed to address social determinants of health aimed at improving health outcomes.
-DAISY is able to do this thanks to Careismatic Brands, who have generously offered to fund this new initiative.

 The DAISY Foundation expects the principal investigators or EBP project leaders to design projects that support the needs of their local community, which are aligned with their organization’s Community Relations Office’s priorities.
 Dissemination of the results of this scholarly work, both internal and external to the organization, will expand evidence needed to inform interventions that improve health and reduce health disparities.